jbottum/t5pat/langchain_markdown20.md

 Question: The center of Tropical Storm Arlene, at 02/1800 UTC, is near 26.7N 86.2W.
 This position is about 425 km/230 nm to the west of Fort Myers in Florida, and it is about 550 km/297 nm to the NNW of the western tip of Cuba.
 The tropical storm is moving southward, or 175 degrees, 4 knots.
 The estimated minimum central pressure is 1002 mb.
 The maximum sustained wind speeds are 35 knots with gusts to 45 knots.
 The sea heights that are close to the tropical storm are ranging from 6 feet to a maximum of 10 feet.
 Precipitation: scattered to numerous moderate is within 180 nm of the center in the NE quadrant.
 Isolated moderate is from 25N to 27N between 80W and 84W, including parts of south Florida.
 Broad surface low pressure extends from the area of the tropical storm, through the Yucatan Channel, into the NW part of the Caribbean Sea.
 Where and when will the storm make landfall?
 Answer: about 425 km/230 nm to the west of Fort Myers in Florida, and it is about 550 km/297 nm to the NNW of the western tip of Cuba
 ```
 The model answered this question inccorectly.
-The model did answer with the location and time provided of the location defined in the text but it appeared not to understand the question with respect to landfall.
+The model did answer with a location and time, which was provided in the text.
+The model appears to summarize the text and not to process the question's request to calculating a location and time for landfall.

 ## Question Answer with Reasoning Examples - output review